github/docs/contributing/content-style-guide.md

 - Don't start with "Image..." or "Graphic...".
 Screen readers say this automatically.
 - Do begin with the _type_ of graphic: "Screenshot of..." or "Diagram that shows..."
 - Follow standard language used to describe UI elements in article text.
 - Put multi-word titles, e.g. names of menu items, in double quotation marks ("").
+When using punctuation after multi-word titles, place it outside of the quotation marks so that the string in quotation marks exactly matches the title as it appears in context.
 - If an area of the image is visually highlighted, describe how.
 This enables screen-reader users to understand and describe to a sighted friend/colleague what to look for from a visual language standpoint.

 #### Alt text for screenshots